caizhang123/learngit/readme.txt

-git is a version control systom it is a free softwardfs very bed
+git is a version control systom it is a free softwarfds shit sdfhsidtsti  shidth sodthjiosdjtfs